continuedev/continue/docs/docs/intro.md

 - [Add classes, files, and more to the context too](how-to-use-continue.md#add-classes-files-and-more-to-the-context-too)
 - [Understand terminal errors immediately](how-to-use-continue.md#understand-terminal-errors-immediately)

-Continue lets you do all of this with any model, whether it's open-source or commercial, running local or remote, and used for chat, autocomplete, or embeddings.
-And we provide numerous points of configuration so that you can customize the extension to fit into your existing workflows.
+Continue enables you to use the right model for the job, whether it's open-source or commercial, running local or remote, and used for chat, autocomplete, or embeddings.
+And we provide numerous points of configuration, so that you can customize the extension to fit into your existing workflows.